celtic34fr/zf-got-theme-metroui/README.md

 # GraphicObjectTemplating Theme MetroUI (zf-got-theme-metroui)

-This graphic theme for **GraphicObjectTemplating** give you the brick to build and manage your own MetroUI UI.
+This graphic theme for **GraphicObjectTemplating** give you the brick to build and manage your own MetroUI.

 ## Before any Installation ##